What Haunted House tour would be complete without a stop at a haunted whorehouse?

 You could make an argument for Ghostbusters being a bigger hit, as it was legitimately a number 1 record.
 But I’d say that’s about it.
 Nothing else comes close.
 Though as much as I love Ray Parker Jr.’s Title Track (definitely the biggest Title Track ever recorded) it’s not quite Thriller.
 Though both were contemporaries that changed the way music was conceived, created and sold, Thriller still has a little something extra.
 That extra is no doubt Michael Jackson.
 Though that’s to say nothing of the video, revolutionizing the young media form and setting a standard I still think has yet to be matched.

 From Rick Baker’s werewolf transformation to his zombies, to the choreography, to the eerie quality with which John Landis imbues the whole proceedings.
 It’s unmatched and a Horror fans dream video.

 And it scared the living shit out of me as a kid.
 Having greater access to the Thriller video than most horror movies, it absolutely haunted me.
 The werewolf transformation was an initial jolt.
 Then Michael suddenly becoming a zombie just fucked me up.
 What!?
 He was just singing to her, now he’s a zombie?

-Though even more terrifying was once the music stopped and the horror movie started.
-The girl taking refuge in the abandoned house and Michael and his zombie horde busting through ever inch of it to get at her.
+Though even more terrifying was that once the music stopped, the horror movie started.
+The girl taking refuge in the abandoned house and Michael and his zombie horde busting through every inch of it to get at her.
 He was just Michael Jackson!
 They were friends!
 Now he’s trying to kill her!
 That level of broken trust rocked my young mind.